-Resides in Broken Arrow, OK during the offseason...Named an All-American at Owasso (OK) High School...had a three-homer game in the Oklahoma state 6-A playoffs, and helped lead Owasso to a state title, hitting a solo home run to provide the game's only run in a 1-0 championship win.
+Peter M. Kozma…was an All-American at Owasso (OK) High School…had a three-homer game in the Oklahoma state 6-A playoffs…helped Owasso to a state title, hitting a solo home run in the championship game, the only run of a 1-0 win.

 Spent the entire season with Triple-A Toledo and hit .263 (73-for-278) with seven home runs, 51 RBI and 44 runs scored in 88 games...In 40 games after the All-Star break, hit .293/.377/.481 (39-for-133) with five home runs and 18 RBI...Had a .977 OPS against left-handed pitching with twice as many walks (12) as strikeouts (6)…Had a .398 on-base percentage in these situations with a .580 slugging percentage.Had appearances at five different positions… Spent the majority of his time at second base (59 games, 465.1 inn.)…Also played shortstop (24 games, 197.0 inn.), first base (four games, 30.2 inn.), third base (four games, 29.1 inn.) and pitched in relief (one game, 2.0 IP)…Had four total errors in 350 chances (0.989)...Missed a week of action with a right wrist sprain… Was sidelined from 6/4-11.